-Sen. John Kennedy staying out of Louisiana governor’s race
+Louisiana governor’s race surprise: Sen. Kennedy won’t run

 - Navy admiral found dead in Bahrain home

-In his statement, Kennedy said he decided against entering the race because he thinks he can best serve Louisiana in Washington.

 “I love being in the United States Senate.
-I will not be a candidate for governor in 2019,” Kennedy said.
+I will not be a candidate for governor in 2019,” Kennedy’s statement says.
 “I will, however, continue to work hard every day in D.C. and Louisiana for jobs, economic growth, cheaper health insurance, a stronger military and an end to government waste.”

-Edwards panned the lengthy is-he-in-or-out drama.
+Edwards panned his rival’s lengthy is-he-in-or-out drama.

 “For Sen. Kennedy, this was never about the people of Louisiana.
-This was about focusing the spotlight on himself,” the governor said in a statement.
-“Now that this is behind us, my hope is that he will make it a priority to work together with me and the entire congressional delegation to get things done for the hard working families of this state.”
+This was about focusing the spotlight on himself,” the governor’s statement says.
+“Now that this is behind us, my hope is that he will make it a priority to work together with me and the entire congressional delegation to get things done for the hardworking families of this state.”

-Kennedy’s decision leaves wealthy Baton Rouge businessman Eddie Rispone as the lone Republican challenging Edwards’ bid for a second term.
-He’s said he’s willing to put at least $5 million of his own money into the contest.
-Other GOP officials considering the race include U.S. Rep. Ralph Abraham, who’s said he’s leaning toward running.
+Kennedy’s decision leaves wealthy Baton Rouge businessman Eddie Rispone as the lone Republican challenging Edwards’ bid for a second term so far.
+The political newcomer said he’s willing to spend at least $5 million of his own money.

+“We’re glad Sen. Kennedy is going to continue representing Louisiana in the Senate and keep on helping President Trump make America great again.
+We need him there,” Rispone said.
+“It’s time to unite the party around electing a conservative Republican.”

+Other potential GOP contenders include U.S. Rep. Ralph Abraham, who said he’s leaning toward running and will have a decision “very soon,” and state Sen. Sharon Hewitt.

+But none have Kennedy’s statewide name recognition, and all but Rispone will have to fundraise from scratch for an election only 10 months away.

-Few people seemed to know in advance of Kennedy’s plan to skip the race.
+Few people seemed to know in advance of Kennedy’s plans.

-Though he’s been in elected or appointed political office most of the time since taking a job in 1988 as Gov. Buddy Roemer’s special counsel, Kennedy has long operated as a political loner.
-He spent many of his 17 years as Louisiana state treasurer quarreling with governors and other officials over financial policies, whether they were in his party or not, and proudly building his reputation as an outsider — a reputation that bolstered his approval ratings with voters.
+Though he’s been in politics since taking a job in 1988 as Gov. Buddy Roemer’s special counsel, Kennedy has long operated as a political loner.
+He spent many of his 17 years as Louisiana state treasurer quarreling with governors and other officials over financial policies, whether they were in his party or not, proudly building an outsider reputation that bolstered his approval ratings.

-He ran for the U.S. Senate three times before winning the seat, first as a liberal Democrat in 2004 and then as a conservative Republican in 2008 and in his 2016 victory to fill the seat vacated by Republican David Vitter.
-The speculation that Kennedy would be vying for governor without completing his first term for a job he repeatedly sought raised complaints he was office-hopping.
+He ran for Senate three times before winning the seat, first as a liberal Democrat in 2004, and then as a conservative Republican in 2008 and in his 2016 victory to fill the seat vacated by Republican David Vitter.
+The speculation that Kennedy would try for governor without completing his first term for a job he repeatedly sought raised complaints of office-hopping.

-Instead, Kennedy said he would stay put in Washington, where he’s managed to attract national attention quickly.
+But Kennedy has managed to attract national attention quickly in Washington, even as he clashed with Edwards over the governor’s tax packages, spending plans and criminal sentencing-law changes.

+“I hope someone runs for governor who understands that Louisiana state government does not have to be a big, slow, dumb, wasteful, sometimes corrupt, spend-money-like-it-was-ditchwater, anti-taxpayer, top down institution,” he said.

-During his brief tenure in the U.S. Senate, Kennedy has become a favorite interview for news outlets, because of his outspoken, folksy responses and his quickness with a quotable sound bite.
+Kennedy has become a favorite interview on Capitol Hill because of his outspoken, folksy responses and his quickness with a quotable sound bite.
 He’s mostly provided a safe Senate vote for Republicans, and he’s been a strong supporter of President Donald Trump.

-He’s raised his profile with his position on the Judiciary Committee, where he eviscerated one of Trump’s judicial nominees, but praised the credentials of Supreme Court Justice Brett Kavanaugh after sexual assault allegations were raised during Kavanaugh’s nomination hearings.
+Serving on the Judiciary Committee, he eviscerated one of Trump’s judicial nominees, but praised the credentials of Supreme Court Justice Brett Kavanaugh after sexual assault allegations were raised.

 Though he projects the image of a Southern country lawyer, Kennedy has an imposing academic pedigree, with an undergraduate degree from Vanderbilt University, a law degree from the University of Virginia and a bachelor of civil law degree from Oxford University, where he graduated with first-class honors.